pyllyukko/user.js/README.md

 Verify that the settings are effective from [about:support](http://kb.mozillazine.org/Troubleshooting_Information_report#Modified_Preferences) (check the "Important Modified Preferences" and "user.js Preferences" sections).

-Verify that policies are effectve from [about:policies](https://support.mozilla.org/en-US/kb/see-active-policies-firefox-enterprise).
+Verify that policies are effective from [about:policies](https://support.mozilla.org/en-US/kb/see-active-policies-firefox-enterprise).

 --------------------------------------------